-Note 13.
+Note 12.
 Defined Contribution Plan

 The Company sponsors a 401(k) Plan, which stipulates that eligible employees can elect to contribute to the 401(k) Plan, subject to certain limitations of eligible compensation.
 The Company may match employee contributions in amounts to be determined at the Company's sole discretion.
-During the year ended December 31, 2019 the Company made matching contributions of approximately \$37,000 to the 401(k) Plan, and no matching contributions during the year ended December 31, 2020.
+The Company made no matching contributions during the years ended December 31, 2023 and 2022.

-Note 14.
+Note 13.
 Subsequent Events